PopulusMedia/external-telemedicine-docs/README.md

   `engagement_id: String` Required if Populus sends you patients

-  `visit_id: String` Required if you use the popcorn library
+  `visit_id: String` Required if you use the Populus Media library

   `event_name: String` Pass the event name: TELEMEDICINE:CONSULT_CREATED